blocrunx/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Project Overview
-With the knowledge that many of their employees will be imminently retiring, Human Resources has asked for assistance identifying potential candidates for promotion through their mentorship program.
+With the knowledge that many of their employees' retirement is imminent, Human Resources has asked for assistance identifying potential candidates for promotion through their mentorship program.
 Human Resources will require some additional data to make the transition as seamless as possible.
-We will first get the employess who are retiring and save their info to a table name ret_eligible using the following steps:
+We will first get the employees who are retiring and save their info to a table named ret_eligible using the following steps:
-* Using the emp_info table which holds employess with a birthdate between January 1st 1952 and December 31st 1955 to return employee number, first name and last name.
+* Using the emp_info table which holds employees with a birthdate between January 1st 1952 and December 31st 1955 to return employee number, first name and last name.
-* Inner join emp_info to the titles table to return the job title and date tite was assigned.
+* Inner join emp_info to the titles table to return the job title and date title was assigned.
 * Inner join to the salary table to get the salaries of each employee.

 Now that the retiring employees and their info has been identified and saved to the table ret_eligible, we will need to remove duplicates from the table and so we can get an accurate count of employees who will be retiring in each department.
 This will be done by: